Kav-K/GPTDiscord/README.md

 </p>

 # Recent Notable Updates
+- **Automatic retry on API errors** - The bot will automatically retry API requests if they fail due to some issue with OpenAI's APIs, this is becoming increasingly important now as their APIs become under heavy load.

 - **Allow each individual user to enter their own API Key!** - Each request that a user makes will be made using their own API key!
 Check out the User-Input API Key section in this README for more details.